Human trafficking in Qatar: Protection (2024–2025)

+Prevention (2009)

 Qatar made modest progress in preventing trafficking in persons during the reporting period.
 The QFCHT continued to produce and distribute informational anti-trafficking brochures and posters in several targeted languages, gave radio and television interviews, produced commercials in regional media outlets, and launched a media campaign entitled “No to Trafficking.”
 The QFCHT distributed a circular to all applicable departments in the Ministry of Interior and other applicable ministries in an effort to raise government awareness about the trafficking victim status of workers who willingly migrate to Qatar and are subsequently subject to forced labor.
 In March, Qatar hosted a two-day regional workshop meant to establish a dialogue between scholars, government officials, and stakeholders to discuss regional and international efforts to combat trafficking in persons and how to help victims.

-While the government made no apparent effort to amend provisions of Qatar’s sponsorship law – enacted in March 2009 – to help prevent the forced labor of migrant workers, the government did start to enforce other parts of the law to the benefit of migrant workers.
+While the government made no apparent effort to amend provisions of Qatar's sponsorship law - enacted in March 2009 - to help prevent the forced labor of migrant workers, the government did start to enforce other parts of the law to the benefit of migrant workers.
 One provision in the sponsorship law continues to require foreign workers to request exit permits from their sponsors in order to leave Qatar.
-Although this may increase migrant workers’ vulnerability to forced labor, the law created a new process through which a laborer who was not granted an exit permit due to a sponsor’s refusal or other circumstances could seek an exit permit by other means.
-While this process is burdensome, the government reported the Ministry of Interior granted two workers – one of whom was a laborer – exit permits without permission of their employers since the passage of this law.
-Furthermore, four individuals temporarily transferred their sponsorship without approval from their previous employer; it was unclear whether they were white-collar workers or blue-collar laborers – a group vulnerable to trafficking.
+Although this may increase migrant workers’ vulnerability to forced labor, the law created a new process through which a laborer who was not granted an exit permit due to a sponsor's refusal or other circumstances could seek an exit permit by other means.
+While this process is burdensome, the government reported the Ministry of Interior granted two workers - one of whom was a laborer - exit permits without permission of their employers since the passage of this law.
+Furthermore, four individuals temporarily transferred their sponsorship without approval from their previous employer; it was unclear whether they were white-collar workers or blue-collar laborers - a group vulnerable to trafficking.
 While the sponsorship law criminalizes the withholding of passports, passport confiscation was still a common practice; employers often made their employees sign waivers allowing them to hold passports.
 Although the sponsorship law requires an employer to secure a residence card for laborers within seven days, reports indicated that this often does not happen.
 Migrant workers need residence cards to get access to low cost health care, to lodge complaints at the labor department, and for increased protection from abuse of the legal process by their employers.